aneetdutta/pathleakage_privacy/code/README.md

 To run the grouping and tracking phase (Phase 4 ad Phase 5 together)

-We can run the following command from the pipeline
+We can run the following command from the pipeline.

 For multi-protocol -
 ```bash
 python3 main.py -c project.yml -t multi